rafaeldelboni/graphmosphere/readme.md

 # Graphmosphere
-A Twitter Bot that create geometric pictures and gif from static noises.
+A Twitter Bot that create geometric pictures and gifs from static noises.
 https://twitter.com/graphmosphere

 ## Ubuntu Server 16